Camborne Town Council are following all guidance and advice offered by the Government & Public Health England.

-Please deposit all library returns (Books, DVDs etc.) into the post box at the front of the building OR hold onto them and return them once the Library has re-opened.
+Please deposit all library returns (Books, DVDs etc.) into the post box in the Lobby.
 Renewals are now unlimited and overdue fines have been temporarily stopped to assist in these challenging times.

 The Town Council is operating with reduced staffing and a reduced meeting schedule.
 We aim to provide an appropriate service despite these changes.

 Offices reopen from Monday 6th July and will be partially reopen on Mondays, Wednesdays and Fridays 9-3pm during the summer months.

 Meetings are now hosted online and are live streamed via our Facebook page HERE